ros-tooling/action-ros-ci/README.md

 This action defines [an output variable](https://help.github.com/en/actions/building-actions/metadata-syntax-for-github-actions#outputs): `ros-workspace-directory-name`.
 It contains the path to the root of the ROS workspace assembled by the action.

-The variable value should be used to retrieve logs, binaries, etc. after the action completes.
+The variable value can be used to retrieve logs, binaries, etc. after the action completes.

 ## Usage